 Joel Davison and Kathryn Gledhill-Tucker

 'Digital colonialism' involves using digital infrastructure to capture and re-sell data (particularly from the Global South) to Big Tech companies.
 So how can we continue to build technology that is useful and trustworthy in this digital landscape?
-Our speakers have been involved in the Indigenous Protocols and Artificial Intelligence Working Group, and they will explore the ways Indigenous epistemologies can inform our relationship with technology in a way that pushes humanity forward.
+Our speakers will explore the ways Indigenous epistemologies can inform our relationship with technology in a way that pushes humanity forward.

 Over the years, we have seen many teams try and use feature toggles only to face bitter disappointment and make comments like, "We tried that and it doesn't work here".
 Most of the time, it didn't work because anti-patterns were implemented and a clear path forward couldn't be seen.
-In this panel discussion, we will open up the floor to answer your burning questions and also share our first-hand experience using feature toggles.
-Learn from our mistakes, so you don't have to make them too.
+In this panel discussion, our speakers answered the audience's burning questions and also shared their first-hand experience using feature toggles.